monescript/monescript/README.md

 from [Beancount](http://furius.ca/beancount/) I decided to try out plain text accounting.

 Around that time I also wanted to learn JavaScript, so naturally monescript works in the browser and in nodejs (for the tests).
-As a side benefit there is nothing to install to get monescript working, all you need is a browser and and a text editor.
+As a side benefit there is nothing to install to get monescript working, all you need is a browser and a text editor.
 You can just add your transactions to the text file and open it in [monescript](https://monescript.github.io/) to get all the details in couple of clicks.

 ## [Demo](https://monescript.github.io/)